Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Preliminary: higher-order homogenization

 \section{Preliminary: higher-order homogenization}

 In this section, we recall some tools and notation from the higher-order quantitative theory of stochastic homogenization.
-We start with large-scale regularity theory for linear elliptic equations with random coefficients~\cite{AS,AKM-book,GNO-reg}; for the purpose of this work, we focus on annealed $\Ld^p$ regularity as introduced in~\cite{DO1}.
-Next, we recall the higher-order intrinsic description of spatial oscillations by means of two-scale expansions~\cite{Gu-17,BFFO-17,DO1}.
+We start with large-scale regularity theory for linear elliptic equations with random coefficients~\cite{AS,AKM-book,GNO-reg}; for the purpose of this work, we focus on annealed $\Ld^p$ regularity as we introduced with Otto in~\cite{DO1}.
+Next, we recall the higher-order intrinsic description of spatial oscillations by means of two-scale expansions~\cite{Gu-17,BFFO-17,DO1}, which is the starting point for our analysis.